My journey to my find my expertise niche

-In 1993 I took an opportunity to work with a group of doctors and dietitians who specialised in food allergies and food intolerances.
+In 1993 I took an opportunity to work with a group of doctors and dietitians working in the area of food allergies and food intolerances.
 A number of our clients had coeliac disease and despite being on a gluten free diet for a number of years, they still had symptoms.

 My PhD research project was inspired by this group.